kypexfly/learn/README.md

 * You might want to read [[1] this article](/#further-reading).
 * Husky is being used to run a pre-commit script: `pnpm build && pnpm add-build`.
+* Warning: don't ignore `/build`.
+This is needed to deploy on Vercel.

 ## Setup